Is a titre test better for our chihuahua?

 This is complicated and open to interpretation.
 Leaving many owners believing that they must continue to administer boosters to remain insured.
 The reality is you need to check the wording.

-My insurance (Brought by Many) states that ‘if your dog gets sick from a disease that vaccination could prevent, then you won’t be covered’.
+My insurance (Brought by Many now Many Pets) states that ‘if your dog gets sick from a disease that vaccination could prevent, then you won’t be covered’.
 While they follow veterinary guidelines that suggest boosters are needed, it is not insisting on them as a get-out-of-paying clause for other issues.
-I can confirm they will payout without proof of boosters as we have just made a successful claim for Minnie’s deciduous tooth removal.
+I can confirm they will payout without proof of boosters as we have just made a successful claim for Minnie’s deciduous tooth removal and Price has had a couple of claims for his various misadventures.

 So, assuming your dog has had core vaccinations it’s not going to get ill from these diseases.
 Non-core vaccines like kennel cough can be administered to a dog if they are needed.